bugdataupload/deeplearningbugs/README.md

 # How can bugs affect deep learning?
 A mutation-based analysis

+Please visit our anonymous [GitHub project website](https://github.com/bugdataupload/deeplearningbugs) directly, because there is downloading issue on this site.

 ## Project summary

 In this project, we analyze how bugs can affect the results of deep learning.
 To achieve this goal, we instrument bugs into deep learning software, and analyze how the results of buggy versions differ from those of clean versions.